|Memory Extinction: Inhibition of NMDARs in Spines||Memory|

 The evidence that microtubules might play a role in synaptic plasticity came in 2008, when three independent groups reported that microtubules could enter spines in an activity-dependent manner (reviewed in Dent, 2017).
 Upon strong synaptic stimulation, microtubules were shown to polymerize all the way to postsynaptic density (PSD) (Figure 10-1) and, within 20 seconds to 30 minutes, depolymerize back to the dendritic shaft (Hu et al., 2008).
 The functional role of the transient entry into spines is not clear.

 The major function of microtubules is to transport various cargoes such as proteins and mitochondria.
 Presumably, during the short visit to spines, microtubules must bring in certain cargoes that are important for synaptic plasticity.
 However, the particular cargoes remain elusive.
-CaMKII is an essential protein in spines, but its entry into spines and PSD depends on F-actin, not microtubules (Chapter 5).
-PSD-95, another crucial potein in spines, is regulated by brain-derived neurotrophic factor (BDNF).
-Although the BDNF-induced increase of PSD-95 in spines requires dynamic microtubule invasion, PSD-95 was not directly transported along microtubules into dendritic spines (Hu et al., 2011).
+CaMKII is an essential protein in spines, but its entry into spines and PSD depends on F-actin, not microtubules (see this figure).
+PSD-95, another crucial protein in spines, is regulated by brain-derived neurotrophic factor (BDNF).
+Although the BDNF-mediated increase of PSD-95 in spines requires dynamic microtubule invasion, PSD-95 was not directly transported along microtubules into dendritic spines (Hu et al., 2011).

 Author: Frank Lee